Marriage in Indonesia: Islam

 Marriage in Islam is a human nature and is a worship for a Muslim to be able to perfect his faith and religion.
 Marriage has the greatest benefit over other social interests.
 The social interests are maintaining the continuity of the human species, continuing the offspring, launching sustenance, maintaining honor, maintaining public safety from all kinds of diseases that can endanger human life and maintaining peace of mind.

 Marriage has a very noble goal, namely to form a happy, eternal family based on God Almighty.
 This is in accordance with the formulation contained in Law Number 1 of 1974 article 1 that: "Marriage is an outer and inner bond between a woman and a man as husband and wife with the aim of forming a happy and eternal family (household) based on the One Godhead.
 Almighty."

-In marriage, there is a bond between birth and abtin.
+In marriage, there is a bond between birth and adhan.
 In marriage, it is always associated with the teachings of each religion and belief which has long provided the rules for how the marriage should be carried out.

 In terms of Islam, the conditions for a valid marriage are very important, especially to determine since when it is permissible for a man and a woman to have sexual relations so that they are free from adultery.
 In Islam, adultery is a major sin.
 In Indonesia, where the majority of the population is Muslim, Islamic law greatly influences the moral attitude and legal awareness of the people.

 Islam uses a simple marriage tradition, with the aim that a person is not trapped or fallen into adultery.
 This simple procedure seems to be in line with Law Number 1 of 1974 article 2 paragraph 1 which reads: "Marriage is legal if it is carried out according to the laws of each religion and belief."
 From this article, it seems that it provides opportunities for elements of customary law to follow and even integrate with Islamic law in marriage.
 In addition, it is caused by the awareness of the people who want it so.
 One of the customary marriage procedures that is still visible today is marriage that is not registered with the authorized official or is called siri marriage.
 This marriage is only carried out in front of a marriage officiant or religious expert by fulfilling Islamic law so that this marriage is not registered at the office authorized for it.

 Marriage is valid if it meets the pillars and conditions of marriage.
 The pillars of marriage include the following: